 In March 2005, the Company entered into a loan and security agreement with another lender.
 Under this agreement the Company borrowed \$13,000,000 during 2005 for general corporate purposes.
 This loan is secured by the Company's assets except for intellectual property; however, the security interest does include proceeds from sales of the intellectual property.
 The loan was originally scheduled to be repaid by 2009; however, the agreement was amended in August 2006 to extend the final repayment date to February 1, 2010.
 The agreement carried a variable interest rate of prime plus 2.5% through March 2006.
 Thereafter, the agreement carried a fixed interest rate of 10.0% through July 2006 and a fixed interest rate of 9.75% following the amendment to the agreement in August 2006.
 In August 2006, the Company began making monthly payments in the amount of \$310,000 for principal and interest under the agreement.
 The agreement also requires payment of fees in March 2009 in the amount of \$1,612,500.
 The fees are accreted as interest expense over the term of the loan.
 The agreement restricts the Company's ability to pay dividends.
 The Company is subject to a prepayment fee in the amount of 1% of the outstanding principal amount being prepaid if paid during 2008 or 2009.
-In connection with the execution of this loan and security agreement, the Company issued a warrant to purchase 185,714 shares of Series D convertible preferred stock at \$2.80 per share (see Note 8) which was recorded on the consolidated balance sheet at fair value of \$54,000 as a debt discount.
-In connection with the final draw down of this loan, the Company issued another warrant to purchase 185,714 shares of Series D convertible preferred stock at \$2.80 per share (see Note 8) which was recorded on the consolidated balance sheet at fair value of \$50,000 as a debt discount.
-The debt discounts are amortized to interest expense over the life of the agreement.
-As of December 31, 2006, December 29, 2007 and March 29, 2008, the outstanding principal balance of t
+In connection with the execution of this loan and security agreement, the Company issued a warrant to purchase 185,714 shares of Series D convertible preferred stock at \$2.80 per share (see Note 8) which was recorded on the consolidated balance sheet at fair value of \$50,000 as a debt discount.
+In connection with the final draw down of this loan, the Company issued around the agreement.
+As of December 31, 2006, December 29, 2007 and March 29, 2008, the outstanding principal balance of this loan was \$10,570,000, \$8,232,000 and \$7,592,000, respectively, net of the unamortized debt discounts of \$58,000, \$31,000 and \$25,000, respectively.

 In February 2008, the Company amended this loan and security agreement to provide the Company with an additional credit line in the amount of \$10,000,000 that the Company can draw upon until July 1, 2008 for general corporate purposes.
 In connection with the amendment of this loan and security agreement, the Company issued a warrant to purchase 100,000 shares of Series E convertible preferred stock at \$4.00 per share (see Note 8).
 The warrant was recorded on the consolidated balance sheet as a deferred charge at a fair value of \$111,000 and will be amortized to interest expense over the period of the availability of the funds.
 As of March 29, 2008, the Company had not utilized any of this facility.
-If the Company does borrow from this credit line, the borrowing will bear interest at 11.5% per annum and will be repaid in installments through June 2011.
-In addition, the Company could be required to issue additional warrants to purchase up to 200,000 shares of Series E convertible preferred stock at \$4.00 per share depending on the amounts of draws on the facility, if any.
+If the Company could be required to issue additional warrants to purchase up to 200,000 shares of Series E convertible preferred stock at \$4.00 per share depending on the amounts of draws on the facility, if any.